kylemclaren/python-hello-world-minikube/README.md

 ## Prerequisites ✅

-All installation scripts assume macOS and a working, running Docker for Desktop installation
+All installation scripts assume macOS and a working, running Docker for Desktop installation.
+The script will install `minikube`, `kubectl` and `terraform` on your system if not present.
+If you already have those tools installed, please upgrade them to their latest versions before continuing.

 ---